 Management of impacted canine tooth

 The word impactus in Latin means pushed against.
 An impacted tooth is the tooth which is completely or partially unerupted and is positioned against another tooth or bone or soft tissue so that its further eruption is unlikely.
-Impaction of maxillary and mandibular canines is a frequently encountered clinical problem.
+Impaction of maxillary and mandibular canine is a frequently encountered clinical problem.
 There are many causes for impaction of canine teeth.
-Some of the reasons contributing to this condition are trauma to deciduous tooth bud, a delayed rate of resorption of the deciduous tooth, disturbance in tooth eruption Sequence, rotation of tooth buds Some secondary causes like Abnormal muscle pressure, Febrile diseases, Endocrine disturbances, Vitamin D deficiency also contribute to impaction of canine teeth.
+Some of the reasons contributing to this condition are trauma to the deciduous tooth bud, a delayed rate of resorption of the deciduous tooth, disturbance in tooth eruption Sequence, rotation of tooth buds Some secondary causes like Abnormal muscle pressure, Febrile diseases, Endocrine disturbances, Vitamin D deficiency also contribute to impaction of canine teeth.
 A genetic component is also evident in some cases as seen in cases of familial and bilateral occurrence.
 Impacted canines also occur with increased frequency in cases of reciprocal dental associations such as the ectopic eruption of first molars, infra-occlusion of primary molars, aplasia of premolars and third molars.
 The impacted canine is most commonly classified as occurring labial, palatal or mid alveolar i.e the impacted teeth being situated in the middle of the alveolar bone.
+Each patient with an impacted canine must undergo a impacted canine tooth treatment.

-All types of dental treatments, smile designing, surgical removal of impacted wisdom teeth and orthodontic treatment with state of the art facilities are available at Richardson’s dental & craniofacial hospital.
+All types of dental treatments including impacted canine tooth treatment, smile designing, surgical removal of impacted wisdom teeth and orthodontic treatment with state of the art facilities are available at Richardson’s dental & craniofacial hospital.